abandomingo/Your-Song-List/README.md

 In the future, I would like to move the react functions and other calls into the backend in order to create a more "black-box" app.

-Also would like to start hosting these type of websites online.
+Also would like to start hosting this type of websites online and not in my local enviorment.

 Thanks for reading, Aban Domingo.